- About Us

-As Senior Reporter, Robin covers hedge fund law, as well as related governance, compliance and risk issues.
+As Associate Editor, Robin covers hedge fund law, as well as related governance, compliance and risk issues.
 She writes articles of various types based on research and extensive interviews of industry experts, such as law and accounting firm partners; hedge fund manager leaders, including GCs, CCOs, COOs, CFOs and others; prime broker and administrator executives; and institutional investor decision-makers.

 Robin has more than 15 years of editorial and reporting experience, writing about compliance issues in a variety of industries and legal contexts.
 She also worked for eight years as an Assistant District Attorney in the Manhattan District Attorney’s Office.